cassiozen/mithryn-ttrpg/gm guide.md

 Remind players that tags can evolve.
 It’s fine to start rough narrow and reshape/ broaden as the character develops.

+## Dificulty Modifiers

+Not every challenge is equal.
+Sometimes the task is straightforward, other times it’s complicated by poor conditions, bad timing, or sheer impossibility.
+By default, a player’s Ability Score and Target Number (TN) already reflect how easy or hard something is for their character.
+Difficulty Modifiers exist only to make a task harder than usual.

+This penalty adds to the Target Number (TN), making it harder to reach.

+### Guidelines:

+- Use penalties sparingly: Difficulty penalties are there to represent extraordinary obstacles, not to punish normal attempts.
+- Narrative first: Always tie the penalty to something in the world the players can see, anticipate, and work around.
+Telegraph difficulty before they roll.

+### Common Difficulty Penalties

+- Hard (TN +2): The task is complicated but not extreme.
+Examples:
+Picking a lock in dim light.
+Persuading someone who is distracted or in a hurry.

+- Moderate Penalty (TN + 3 / TN + 4): Conditions make success unlikely without preparation.
+Examples:
+Sneaking past guards in a brightly lit hall.
+Scaling a sheer cliff face in a storm.

+Impossible: If the fiction makes success literally impossible, don’t ask for a roll.
+No amount of dice can change that.

 ## Combat